-We head down to Aviemore for a day with H+I’s senior guide Chris Gibb to ride his local trails.
+We head down to Aviemore for a day with H+I’s head guide Chris Gibb to ride his local trails.

 The Cairngorm trail playground of local guide Chris Gibbs

-Chris or ‘the Bear’ as he is affectionately known is H+I Adventures senior guide in Scotland, spending the majority of the summer months pedalling through the wilds of the west coast on our coast-to-coast adventure.
+Chris is H+I Adventures’ head guide and guide trainer, spending the majority of the summer months pedalling through the wilds of the west coast on our coast-to-coast adventure.
 When he’s not blasting through the rock gardens of Torridon or tinkering with bikes in the workshop you’ll likely find him on his home trails in the Cairngorms National Park; we jumped in the van last week for a slip and slide in the snow followed by a BBQ in sub-zero conditions!

 The van’s thermometer continues to tick ever further into the minus as I peel off the A9 and into Aviemore which is beginning to stir from its morning slumber.
 The sun begins to creep over the snow shrouded hills into an uninterrupted blue sky.
 Chris opens the door and I’m greeted with the aroma of bacon frying and the world’s strongest coffee.

 With a rough plan to avoid the worst of the snow and stick in the trees we pile in the van and head towards the hills, passing an ice covered Loch Morlich en-route.
 Leaving the main road we quickly find ourselves cutting fresh tracks through the snow, delving deeper into the infinite layers of pine.